 • Respiratory depression

-Because it only takes about two weeks for people to experience withdrawal symptoms, your first stop when you arrive at a treatment center must be the detoxification program.
+Physical dependence can form in as little as two weeks of regular use.
+Once dependent, withdrawal symptoms typically begin within 6 to 30 hours after the last dose.
+Your first stop when you arrive at a treatment center must be the detoxification program.
 When you are in detox, the staff will monitor you 24 hours a day to ensure that you are not experiencing any adverse symptoms.
-Opioid withdrawal symptoms include the following:

 • Yawning